SAP defers profit goal to build cloud business

 The Walldorf, southern-Germany based company and global rivals such as IBM and Oracle are racing to meet surging demand for web-based software products.

-Known as cloud computing, this allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centers run by technology companies instead.
+Known as cloud computing, this allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centres run by technology companies instead.

-The global cloud services market last year grew by almost a fifth to an estimated $131 billion, according to research firm Gartner.
+The global cloud services market last year grew by almost a fifth to an estimated $131 billion (79.5 billion pounds), according to research firm Gartner.
 IBM Markets Intelligence estimates the market could be as big as $200 billion by 2020.

 Instead they pay smaller license fees over a longer period of time.
 For SAP, that means income from such services will be spread over more years in smaller chunks but will be easier to predict.